Durrington, Wiltshire: Governance

-Durrington has its own fifteen-member parish council with responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
+Durrington has a fifteen-member parish council with responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, Wiltshire Council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with Wiltshire Council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

 In 2008, the parish council voted to unilaterally declare itself a town council.
 This did not affect its functions or powers.

-The civil parish also forms the ward of Durrington & Larkhill in the unitary authority of Wiltshire, which has the wider responsibility for providing services such as education, refuse collection, and tourism.
-The ward is currently represented by independent Councillor Graham Wright.
-It is also part of the Devizes parliamentary constituency, represented by Danny Kruger, a Conservative.
+Wiltshire Council, a unitary authority, has the wider responsibility for providing services such as education, refuse collection, and tourism.
+Durrington town (east of the A345) elects one councillor for the Durrington electoral division, while the rest of the parish is part of the Avon Valley division which also elects one councillor.

+For Westminster elections the parish is part of the East Wiltshire constituency, represented by Danny Kruger, a Conservative.